tabalren/Startup-Smart-Contract/README.md

 This contract is designed to accept Ether into the contract and divide the Ether evenly among three associate-level employees.
 This will allow your company's Human Resources department to pay employees quickly and efficiently.

-Refer to the AssociateProfitSplitter.sol file for the detailed code.
+Refer to the below screenshots for the detailed code.

 When deploying the contract in Remix, deploy the contract to your local Ganache chain by connecting to Injected Web3 and ensuring MetaMask is pointed to localhost:8545.
 See screenshot below with code in Remix and Metamask window open on the right.